What is a Product Backlog?

 Learn About the Scrum Artifact: Product Backlog

-As described in the Scrum Guide, the Product Backlog is an ordered list of everything that is known to be needed in the product.
-It is the single source of requirements for any changes to be made to the product.
-The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.
+As described in the Scrum Guide, the Product Backlog is an emergent, ordered list of what is needed to improve the product.
+It is the single source of work undertaken by the Scrum Team.

+The Developers who will be doing the work are responsible for the sizing.
+The Product Owner may influence the Developers by helping them understand and select trade-offs.
 Multiple Scrum Teams often work together on the same product.
 One Product Backlog is used to describe the upcoming work on the product.
-A Product Backlog attribute that groups items may then be employed.

 The Product Goal describes a future state of the product which can serve as a target for the Scrum Team to plan against.
 The Product Goal is in the Product Backlog.
 The rest of the Product Backlog emerges to define “what” will fulfill the Product Goal.